SchleFaZ

 Since 2021 a spin-off with the most iconic movies was announced.
-The series called KulFaZ started in June 2022 with four films.
+The series called KulFaZ started in June 2022 with four films and was continued in 2023 with four more films.

+On 25 September, Tele 5 announced that it would be discontinuing the format at the end of the year.

+Kalkofe and Rütten hope for another broadcaster to step in.

+"After eleven extremely successful years (...) it is now unfortunately time to say goodbye at the height of success.
+We are understandably saddened and yet grateful for the many moments of creative madness that we were able to create during this time," Kalkofe and Rütten emphasized in a joint statement.
+"To our wonderful fans, we promise: The fancy battleship #SchleFaZ will not sink despite everything, but will look for a new home port and continue to sail around the world of bad film live on stage.
+You Can't Stop the #SchleFaZ!"

+After the last movie No. 164 Kalkofe and Rütten presented together with Oliver Schablitzki – Executive Vice President Multichannel from RTL Deutschland -, that the series will continue on NITRO and on Streamingplatform RTL+.
+The first NITRO-Season ran from 30 August till 1 November 2024.

 Start

 Oliver Kalkofe, together with Tele-5 station manager Kai Blasberg, developed the concept for the series in 2012.
-Since the Tele München Gruppe owns a large number of B-movies, e.g. of the production company The Asylum, which had already been broadcast on Tele 5, the idea of presenting them as trash television - in deliberate dissociation from the concepts of other broadcasters - matured.
+Since the Tele München Gruppe owns a large number of B-movies, e.g. of the production company The Asylum, which had already been broadcast on Tele 5, the idea of presenting them as trash television – in deliberate dissociation from the concepts of other broadcasters – matured.
 Thus, the title of the programme stands in contrast to the Kabel One slogan "The best films of all time".

 The films are presented by the presenters during the broadcast and are provided with biting comments which are then cut in between.